CHESAPEAKE, Va. - Mark Stuck, a Portsmouth firefighter charged with arson, plead guilty to one charge of arson on Tuesday.

 "People have rights and they don't have to make statements and he didn't get those in this case, I don't believe," said Stanley Sacks, Stuck's attorney.

-During the bond hearing Sacks called several people to testify to Stuck's character.
+During his bond hearing, Sacks called several people to testify to Stuck's character.
 His wife and several of his Portsmouth Fire Department colleagues all made statements to the judge about Stuck's dedication to his family and community.
 More than two dozen supporters also filled the courtroom.

 "I'm very surprised, very surprised.
 This is not his characteristic at all," said Robin Wynn, longtime friend of the Stuck's family.
 "There is a lot of support here and even people that couldn't be here all wrote letters."